w3geo/bml-eudr/README.md

 # BML-EUDR

+## Local database

+By default, a local PGlite database is used in development mode.
+To connect to a remote PostgreSQL database, set the `DATABASE_URL` environment variable.

+To debug the local database, stop the development server.
+For a minimal database server with [pg-gateway](https://github.com/supabase-community/pg-gateway), run

+    npm run pglite

+and connect with `psql`.
+Note that IDEs like DBeaver currently do not work with PGlite.

 ## AMA Client certificate

 To convert the AMA client certificate to .crt and .key files for use with Node HTTPS Agent's `cert` and `key` properties, use the following: